How to Optimize Your DoorDash Menu Photos in 2026

 - 6

-Packaging, delivery, and reviews should confirm what customers saw in the menu.
+Packaging, delivery, and reviews should confirm what the customer saw in the photo.